danfuzz/samizdat/doc/library-guide/conditional.md

 **Syntax Note:** Used in the translation of `if`, `expression??`, and `expression & expression` forms.

 #### `ifNot(testFunction, notFunction) -> . | void`

 This is identical to `ifIs`, except that the `isFunction` argument is omitted.

 **Syntax Note:** Used in the translation of `do` and `!expression` forms.

+#### `ifSwitch(testFunction, valueFunctions, optDefaultFunction?, optVoidFunction?) -> . | void`

+Case-switched conditional.
+This calls the given `testFunction` with no arguments, taking note of its return value (hereafter, the "test result") or lack thereof.

+If `testFunction()` returns a value, then the value is looked up as a key in the given `valueFunctions`, which must be a map which binds to functions as its values.
+If a binding is found, then that function is called, passing it the test result as the sole argument.
+If a binding is *not* found, then the `optDefaultFunction*` (if passed) is called, again with the test result as the sole argument.

+If `testFunction()` returns void, then the `optVoidFunction*` (if passed) is called, with no arguments.

+The return value of this function is the same as the result of whatever consequent function was called, if any.
+If no consequent function was called, this function returns void.

+**Syntax Note:** Used in the translation of `switch` forms.

 #### `ifValue(testFunction, valueFunction, voidFunction?) -> . | void`